mr-poston-cs/apcsp-b/weeks/week4.md

 ### [Chapter 1](/ap/curriculum/1)

-Since everyone basically finished Mario on Friday, I have moved up our test to WEDNESDAY
+Since everyone basically finished Mario on Friday, I have moved up our test to Thursday

   |       |In Class               |Homework   |
   |-------|---------              |---------  |